LauraBoyall/SCUBIDO/README.md

 devtools::install_github("LauraBoyall/SCUBIDO")
 library(SCUBIDO)
 ```
-You can find detailed instructions on how to run this package here (https://lauraboyall.github.io/SCUBIDO/)
+You can find detailed instructions on how to run this package here (https://lauraboyall.github.io/SCUBIDO/) and on this Youtube tutorial here: https://www.youtube.com/watch?v=3xsaj7CTqPk.

 **NOTE** that this package uses JAGS (Just Another Gibbs Sampler) and therefore requires the software to be downloaded to your device before the code can run.
 You can access the latest version for download here: https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/